-Search engine optimization is hard to ignore as a digital marketing channel.
+Search engine optimization is hard to ignore as the best digital marketing channel.

 Yes, it is a marketing channel and not just a great way to reach customers on Google.
 SEO also helps improve brand visibility, so businesses can close more deals and get more sales.
 Thus, 100% of the work that goes into SEO is transformed to high marketing energy, and in the end, the businesses who master SEO and evolve with the times get to stay on top of the SERPs and the digital marketing ocean for a long, long time.